 The Midpeninsula Regional Open Space District operates 24 protected open space preserves in San Mateo County and the Santa Cruz Mountains.
 Open space preserves are minimally developed public spaces, with fewer facilities and recreational services than city or county parks.
 They offer great places to hike if you really want to get away from the city.

 The Santa Clara Valley Open Space Authority operates three open space preserves in Santa Clara County.
-The website doesn't allow you to search the trails, but you can click here to view individual trail maps: Rancho Cañada Del Oro, Sierra Vista, and the Coyote Valley Open Space Preserve.
+The website doesn't allow you to search the trails, but you can view individual trail maps: Rancho Cañada Del Oro, Sierra Vista, and the Coyote Valley Open Space Preserve.

 Dogs are prohibited on all Open Space Authority trails.

 The City of Palo Alto operates four open space preserve areas within the city.
-You can download this flier to get a printable guide and map of these preserves.
+You can get a printable guide and map of these preserves.